 As we focus 100% on lettings, we do not sell property however, you may want to think about informing us first so that we can advise on where your current tenancy stands and what requirements are necessary to gain vacant possession.
 We often receive enquiries from our current landlords that wish to extend their portfolio.
 Speak to a member of our team

-A fixed term tenancy is the period in which you have initial signed the tenancy agreement, or renewed the agreement for.
+A fixed-term tenancy is a period in which you have initially signed the tenancy agreement or renewed the agreement for.
 This is usually a period of six months or twelve months and it is important to understand that you are ‘fixed’ for this period and must pay rent and bills for the whole period.